stevemorrisbi/ABSplitTesting/README.md

 In order for the experiment to be unbias - all A/B listings had to have the same start and end time.

 ### Limitations of the experiement:
-* The assessment was made that 60 days would be enough time to see valuable insights into trends, however, a longer time frame may have altered results.
+* The assessment was made that 60 days would be enough time to gain valuable insights into trends, however, a longer time frame may have altered results.
 * More data for the total number of items may have altered results.
 * A variation in the type of item may have altered results.